Jon Hilliman

-Jon Hilliman (born November 14, 1995) is an American football running back.
-He played college football at Rutgers, and was signed by the New York Giants as an undrafted free agent in 2019.
+Jon Hilliman (born November 14, 1995) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Rutgers Scarlet Knights, and was signed by the New York Giants as an undrafted free agent in 2019.

-Early years
+Early life

 Raised in Plainfield, New Jersey, Hilliman attended and played high school football at St. Peter's Preparatory School.

 College career

+On December 27, 2014, in the Pinstripe Bowl, Hilliman had 25 carries for 148 yards and a touchdown in the 31–30 overtime loss to Penn State.
 After playing for Boston College from 2014–2017, Hilliman graduated and transferred to Rutgers as a graduate transfer.
 He led the team in rushing touchdowns as a redshirt senior at Rutgers.